 - Setting expectation: When we plan for shopping, we tell our son what we are going to do.
 We tell him that he can go to the vacuum cleaner section but we are not going to bring any home.
 We also inform him that the vacuum cleaner section will be the last place we will go before checking out.

 - Timing: Babies are naturally routine oriented.
 We try not to disrupt any nap time, meal time, and usual downtime like bed or bath time, unless absolutely necessary.

 - Planning aisles: We take our son to aisles that have healthy food choices.
-We involve him in picking up new breakfast items, fruits and snacks.
+We involve him in picking up new breakfast items, fruits, and snacks.
 Later at home, he eagerly eats the items he picked up.
-However, incidents like frozen raspberry are sometimes inevitable and can be heart breaking.
+However, incidents like frozen raspberry are sometimes inevitable and can be heartbreaking.
 Sometimes we avoid aisles with sugary food, such as, chocolate cookies.

 - Recap: Our child likes to hear about the trips to the stores upon coming home.
 He excitedly participates and explains things to us.
-He reminds us of the missing details that, as adults, we ignore most of the times.
+Dear Son reminds us of the missing details that, as adults, we ignore most of the times.
 He is also good at keeping track of whether he whined or not. 🙂

 We found that involving our son in anything makes it much easier on everyone.
 Parents cannot plan and prepare for every possibility and, of course, each child is different.
 We would love to hear about what worked for you when your little one accompanied you to the store.

 Subscribe to receive our newsletters and notifications on new posts.
 Your email address is safe with us.
 It will not be distributed to any third-party.